-The "width" of the accumulator and index registers is determined by clearing or setting two bits in the status register using a single assembly language instruction.
+The "width" of the accumulator and index registers is determined by clearing or setting two bits in the status register using simple assembly language instructions.
 The 65C816 always comes out of reset with those bits set, which means the registers are eight-bits-wide by default.